sagivantebi/Colonist_Bot-CitiesAndKnights/README.md

 To Run:

+* Check your Chrome version (Settings -> About Chrome -> Version)
-* Install 'chromedriver' - https://chromedriver.chromium.org/ (make sure you download the same version you have on your pc).
+* Install 'chromedriver' - [https://chromedriver.chromium.org/](https://googlechromelabs.github.io/chrome-for-testing/) (make sure you download the same version you have on your pc).
 * Place 'chromedriver' in this folder.
 * Open cmd and install selenium (just write: "pip install selenium").
 * Run the bot by Open cmd and write "python3 colonist_bot.py".